Dion and the Belmonts: Albums

 The two Laurie Records LPs are the most collectible, especially the first pressings of Presenting Dion & the Belmonts, issued as Laurie LLP-1002 (later reissued as LLP-2002).
 There were also later compilation albums, some of which included the separate hits of the Belmonts, and some that included the hits of Dion, and Dion and the Belmonts.
+Several albums were incorrectly titled as being Dion and The Belmonts, but many selections were solo Dion tracks or with The Del-Satins.